-BCHD advises Beach Cities residents to follow flu vaccination guidelines from the Centers for Disease Control and Prevention (www.cdc.gov ), which recommend everyone 6 months of age and older to be vaccinated.
+• Beach Cities Health District advises residents to follow flu vaccination guidelines set by the Centers for Disease Control and Prevention (www.cdc.gov ), which recommends everyone six months of age and older be vaccinated.

 Trusted Public Health Resources:

 Comprehensive government-wide information on seasonal, H1N1 (swine), H5N1 (bird) and pandemic influenza for the general public, health and emergency preparedness professionals, policy makers, government and business leaders, school systems, and local communities.